Accidents Caused by Failure to Use Turn Signals

 Failing to abide by the rules requiring the use of turn signals may be negligence per se.
 When this applies, the plaintiff needs to prove only the elements of causation and damages.
 Common forms of compensation for a victim often include medical bills, the costs of future treatment, lost income and earning capacity, pain and suffering, and property damage.Discuss Your Car Accident Case with a Los Angeles Lawyer

-At Sharifi Firm, PLC, our experienced Los Angeles car accident attorneys can help you assert your right to compensation if another driver’s failure to use turn signals caused your injuries.
+At Sharifi Firm, APC, our experienced Los Angeles car accident attorneys can help you assert your right to compensation if another driver’s failure to use turn signals caused your injuries.
 For a free consultation with a motor vehicle collision attorney, you can contact us online or call us at 1-866-422-7222.
 We also represent injured individuals in Temecula, Rancho Cucamonga, San Bernardino, Riverside, and other cities throughout Southern California.